HandBrake/HandBrake-docs/source/docs/de/1.1.0/get-handbrake/herunterladen-und-installieren.markdown

 ## Installation auf Mac

 Sobald du HandBrake für Mac heruntergeladen hast, öffne das Disk Image in deinem Downloads Ordner.
 Dein Webbrowser (z.B.: Safari, Firefox oder Chrome) könnte das auch automatisch für dich machen.
 Ziehe danach die HandBrake Applikation in deinen Applikationsordner.
-Once you've downloaded HandBrake for Mac, open the disk image in your Downloads folder.
-Your web browser (e.g. Safari, Firefox, or Chrome) may do this for you automatically.
-Then drag the HandBrake application to your Applications folder.

 ![Opening HandBrake disk image](../../images/mac/download-file-1.1.0.png "Open the HandBrake disk image you downloaded.
 Your web browser may do this automatically.")